 Being the entrepreneur that I am, I wanted to find a way to give back to the industry that has taught me so much.

-I am by no means an accounting expert, but I did pass the CPA exam while working full time and have an inspiring story to back it up.
+I am by no means claiming to be the only way to pass.
+But I did pass the CPA exam while working full time and have an inspiring story to back it up.

 If you are brand new to accounting or are just thinking about starting, then you have come to the right place.
 I reveal everything that is involved in studying for the CPA exam and the basics of how to dominate your accounting career.